-If there is no improvement or symptoms get worse, schedule an appointment with your health care provider to determine whether antibiotics are needed.
+If there is no improvement or if symptoms get worse, schedule an appointment with the provider to determine whether antibiotics are needed.

 A virus or bacteria can cause ear infections.
-Antibiotics will not help an infection caused by a virus.
-Many health care providers no longer prescribe antibiotics for every ear infection.
+Antibiotics will not help an infection that is caused by a virus.
+Most providers don't prescribe antibiotics for every ear infection.
 However, all children younger than 6 months with an ear infection are treated with antibiotics.

 - Has a fever